devonorourke/brucella/annotation_pipeline.md

 /mnt/lustre/macmaneslab/devon/bruce/snpEff/australia_ann.vcf \
 > /mnt/lustre/macmaneslab/devon/bruce/snpEff/australia-qualfilt.ann.vcf
 ```
-This results in a file containing 255 raw SNPs filtered down to 238 SNPs.
+**This results in a file containing 255 raw SNPs filtered down to 237 SNP sites.  **

 #### Non synonymous sites only
 There are a many different variables you could filter from the annotated .vcf file.
 For example, you may decide to filter by the type of variant described.
 To get a list of all the possible strings (names) that this variable could encompass you'll need to apply the little one-liner below.
 One thing to manipulate would be the second `cut` command, moving the `f` field delimiter around for the various annotations.
 In this instance, we're targeting the second chunk of the last field of the .vcf file (the annotation field), which describes whether the mutation is a missense mutation, synonymous variant, or something else: